Skip to navigation Skip to content

 1. Help people understand disinformation, the forces that drive it, and how to protect themselves from it.

-2. Counter climate disinformation to protect climate policies that promote or enable the socio-environmental transition.
+2. Counter climate disinformation to protect the climate policies that are enabling the socio-environmental transition.

 Consult the guide on disinformation